UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

 ### Running Locally

 - In Visual Studio / Rider build the solution
-- In `SeaPublicWebsite` run `npm run watch`
+- In `HerPublicWebsite` run `npm run watch`
-- In Visual Studio / Rider run the `SeaPublicWebsite` project
+- In Visual Studio / Rider run the `HerPublicWebsite` project

 ## Database